 There are a few steps you can take at home to increase your chances of achieving pregnancy:

 - Increase frequency of sex.
-Having sexual intercourse every day or every other day beginning at least four days before ovulation increases your chances of getting your partner pregnant.
+Having sexual intercourse every day or every other day beginning at least five days before ovulation increases your chances of getting your partner pregnant.

 - Have sex when fertilization is possible.
 A woman is likely to become pregnant during ovulation — which occurs in the middle of the menstrual cycle, between periods.
 This will ensure that sperm, which can live several days, are present when conception is possible.